Ingolstadt

-Ingolstadt (/de/; Austro-Bavarian: /bar/) is an independent city (Note: Called a Kreisfreie Stadt in German) on the Danube, in Upper Bavaria, with 142,308 inhabitants (as of 31 December 2023).
+Ingolstadt (/de/; Austro-Bavarian: /bar/) is an independent city (Note: Called a Kreisfreie Stadt in German) on the Danube, in Upper Bavaria, Germany, with 142,308 inhabitants (as of 31 December 2023).
 Around half a million people live in the metropolitan area.
 Ingolstadt is the second largest city in Upper Bavaria after Munich and the fifth largest city in Bavaria after Munich, Nuremberg, Augsburg and Regensburg.
 The city passed the mark of 100,000 inhabitants in 1989 and has since been one of the major cities in Germany.
 After Regensburg, Ingolstadt is the second largest German city on the Danube.

 The city was first mentioned in 806.
 In the late Middle Ages, the city was one of the capitals of the Bavarian duchies alongside Munich, Landshut and Straubing, which is reflected in the architecture.
-On 13 March 1472 Ingolstadt became the seat of the first university in Bavaria, which later distinguished itself as the center of the Counter-Reformation.
+On 13 March 1472, Ingolstadt became the seat of the first university in Bavaria, which later distinguished itself as the centre of the Counter-Reformation.
 The freethinking Illuminati order was also founded here in 1776.
 The city was also a Bavarian state fortress for more than 400 years.
 The historic old town has been preserved.

 There are two colleges in the city.
-The place is one of the three regional centers in Bavaria.
+The place is one of the three regional centres in Bavaria.
 The city is mainly characterized by the manufacturing industry, such as automobile and mechanical engineering.
 The unemployment rate was 3.3% in February 2022.

 Geography

 Covering an urban area of 133.35 km2, Ingolstadt is geographically Bavaria's fourth-largest city after Munich, Nuremberg, and Augsburg.
 At its largest point, the city is about 18 km from east to west and from north to south about 15 km.
 The city boundary has a length of 70 km.

 The city boundary is about 14 km away from the geographic centre of Bavaria in Kipfenberg.
 The old town is approximately 374 m above sea level and the highest point, located in the district of Pettenhofen, is 410.87 m.
 The lowest point of the Schutter confluence with the Danube is at 362 m above sea level.
 Ingolstadt uses Central European Time throughout Germany; the average time lag is 14 minutes.

 The city is expanding at the northern and southern banks of the Danube in a wide, flat bowl.
-The Ingolstadt basin borders the Jura foothills, located south and to the north of the Donau-Isar-Hügelland.
-In the southwest is the Donaumoos, while in the east, the lowland forests of the Danube reach into the urban area.
+The Ingolstadt basin borders the Franconian Jura foothills, located south and to the north of the Donau-Isar-Hügelland.
+In the southwest is the Old Bavarian Donaumoos, while in the east, the lowland forests of the Danube reach into the urban area.
 It is the second-largest hardwood floodplain on the Danube.
 The Sandrach, the former southern main branch of the Danube, partly forms the southern city border.
-In the north, the Schutter flows through from the west, reaching the Danube near the Altstadt.
+In the north, the Schutter flows through from the west, reaching the Danube near the old town.

-History and culture
+History

-Ingolstadt was first mentioned in a document of Charlemagne on 6 February 806 as "Ingoldes stat", the place of Ingold. c.
+Ingolstadt was first mentioned in a document of Charlemagne on 6 February 806 as "Ingoldes stat", i.e. "the place of [a person named] Ingold". c.
 1250, Ingolstadt was granted city status.